 - A Friend in Need: When Ace is about to be executed, they, along with the allied crews, all fight to save him.
-They don't succeed.
+They don't succeed, thanks to his stupidity.

 - What Happened to the Mouse?: Aside from Marco, we don't know what happened to the other commanders after the crew dissolved.

 - You Shall Not Pass!: At the end of the war, they all fight to prevent Akainu from killing Luffy.